nushackers/nushackers-site/_posts/2012-05-12-building-random-shit-for-fun-and-making-a-girl-happy-while-at-it.md

 ---
 layout: post

-title: Building random shit for fun, (and making a girl happy while at it)
+title: "Building random shit for fun, (and making a girl happy while at it)"
 date: 2012-05-12 01:17
 author: admin
 comments: true